Violin

 Bachelor of Music

-In the Bachelor of Music program in Elementary Music Education, you have the option of choosing classical or jazz and pop as your main instrumental subject.
+In the Bachelor of Music program in Elementary Music Education, you have the option of choosing violin as your main instrumental subject.

 Requirements in the entrance exam